Maintaining a Healthy Incision

 Only CleanCision has been shown to reverse pre-existing contamination1, fight and remove intra-operative contamination1, and suppress bacterial proliferation after incision closure2.
 Please contact Prescient Surgical Medical Affairs to request additional peer-reviewed publications.

 Surgeon-selected fluid bathes incision to promote optimal outcomes.

 2. Suction Outlet

-Wall suction connection removes contamination from the surgical field.
+Wall suction connection acts to potentially remove contamination from the surgical field.

 3. Radial Retraction Ring

 Quickly and easily deployed, the unique design retracts widest range of incisions and connects to a microfluidic membrane that provides two layers of barrier wound protection.